xiaolichen0/CircularSTAR3D/README.md

 Fedora/CentOS: "yum install ant"

 ### Installation
-In home directory, run
-"chmod +x ./setup.sh && ./setup.sh"
+In the root directory of this package, run "chmod +x ./setup.sh && ./setup.sh".

 ### Preprocessing
 CircularSTAR3D downloads PDB files and preprocesses them to retrieve the